How Do I Enforce My Judgment?

 I also am providing a link to the telephone, address, and directions for the Department’s Sarasota Florida office:

-On the other hand, if you are the person that owes child support, in can feel like the weight of the world is against you, and hiring a private attorney is often your only choice.
+On the other hand, if you are the person that owes child support, it can feel like the weight of the world is against you.
+Hiring a private attorney is often your only option.
 One defense to payment is impossibility.
-So, if you owe more child support than you can pay, you may need to work out a payment plan for back support, and you may need to modify the current order of child support to reflect your current financial situation.
+So, if you owe more child support than you can pay, you may need to work out a payment plan for back support.
+And you may need to modify the current order of child support to reflect your current financial situation.
 Doing nothing, “the head in the sand strategy,” will result in a disaster.
 If you owe back child support, you need to be proactive and fix the problem now – not later.

 2. Alimony.
 The Department of Revenue will not take action to enforce an alimony order, unless the person receiving alimony also receives child support.
 Therefore, in many cases to enforce alimony you will either need to represent yourself, or hire an attorney.

-I also usually counsel parents not to pursue minor one time problems through contempt.
-So if a parent forgets to consult with the other parent in advance of a single dentist appointment, or if one exchange of the children gets botched, I would recommend sending an email identifying the problem, and requesting that it not be repeated.
+I also suggest parents not to pursue minor one time problems through contempt.
+If a parent forgets to consult with the other parent in advance of a single dentist appointment, or if one exchange of the children gets botched, I would recommend sending an email identifying the problem, and requesting that it not be repeated.